Unexpected Health Conditions

 Please note that if you request a withdrawal using this process, you must drop all of your classes for the quarter.

-Specific Information About Withdrawing For Students Who Receive Financial Aid
+Specific Information for Withdrawing Students Who Receive Financial Aid

 • If you are a student who receives financial aid, contact the Financial Aid office as quickly as possible.
 They review each situation individually.